Last Updated on

 Planet Hollywood: Spice Market Buffet

 The lavish Spice Market Buffet takes you on a world tour all in one meal.
 You’ll find delicacies from the Middle East and the Mediterranean as well as Mexican, Italian, Asian, and American selections to please every member of your group.
 There are even some delicious vegetarian options, including two full salad bars, grilled vegetables, and hummus.
 Some of the most popular menu items are the stuffed seafood sole and the Tandoori skewers.
 There are plenty of tantalizing desserts to end your meal, like cotton candy, cakes, and cookies.

 If you can’t decide what you’re hungry for, this is the buffet for you!
-The Casual Flavors Buffet has an endless selection that will please everyone in your party.
+The Flavors Buffet has an endless selection that will please everyone in your party.
 Choose from pizzas from a wood-burning oven, Brazilian BBQ, Italian casseroles, and fire-roasted rotisserie chicken.
-There’s lots of options for the seafood lover in your group, too.
-Seafood offerings include succulent shrimp, hand rolled sushi, and crab legs.
-The dessert area is especially good with everything from Oreo mousse tarts, mini crème brulee, and a chocolate fountain with tons of yummy options for dipping.
+There are lots of options for the seafood lover in your group, too.
+Seafood offerings include succulent shrimp, hand-rolled sushi, and crab legs.
+The dessert area is especially good with everything from Oreo mousse tarts, mini crème Brulee, and a chocolate fountain with tons of yummy options for dipping.